-We are or may become subject to stringent and changing privacy laws, regulations and standards as well as policies, contracts and other obligations related to data privacy and security, including laws and regulations related to health information.
-We may expend significant resources to comply and any failure or perceived failure to comply with such obligations could result in enforcement or litigation (which could result in material criminal and civil penalties), a disruption of the development or delivery of our products and services, reputational harm or other adverse effects.
+We are or may become subject to stringent and changing U.S. and foreign laws, regulations, rules, standards, policies, contractual obligations and other obligations related to data privacy and security, including laws and regulations related to health information.
+Our failure or perceived failure to comply with such obligations could result in regulatory investigations or actions, enforcement or litigation, fines and penalties, a disruption of the development or delivery of our products and services, reputational harm, loss of revenue or profits, or other adverse effects.

-We collect, receive, store, process, use, generate, transfer, disclose, make accessible, protect and share personal data and other sensitive information, including but not limited to proprietary and confidential business information, trade secrets, intellectual property, health information and sensitive third-party information.
-Accordingly, we are, or may become, subject to numerous federal, state, local and international data privacy and security laws, regulations, guidance and industry standards, including laws that specifically regulate health information, as well as external and internal privacy and security policies, contracts and other obligations that apply to the processing of personal data by us and on our behalf.
+We collect, receive, store, process, use, generate, transfer, disclose, make accessible, protect, secure, dispose of, transmit and share (commonly known as processing) personal data and other sensitive information, including but not limited to proprietary and confidential business information, trade secrets, intellectual property, health information, data we collect about trial participants in connection with clinical trials, and other sensitive third-party information.
+Accordingly, we are, or may become, subject to numerous federal, state, local and foreign data privacy and security laws, regulations, guidance and industry standards, including laws that specifically regulate health information, as well as external and internal privacy and security policies, contracts and other obligations that apply to the processing of personal data by us and on our behalf.